Did you know?

 - By preventing ACEs, up to 1.9 million heart disease cases and 21 million depression cases could have been potentially avoided.1

-- Preventing ACEs could reduce the number of adults with depression by as much as 44%.1
+- Preventing ACEs could reduce suicide attempts among high school students by as much as 89%.1

 What can we do?